visual-framework/vf-core/components/vf-hero/README.md

 ## About

 The `vf-hero` component is to be used as a visual queue and page header.
 The `vf-hero` can take a heading, sub-heading, and text content.
-The text content can also be a link which adds am arrow icon.
+The text (`vf-hero__text`) content can also be a 'call to action' link which adds am arrow icon.

 ## Usage

 ### CSS Custom Properties

 `--vf-hero-bg-image` — this is for the url for the background image.
 It can either be added, inline if you're writing the HTML, using the `.yml` data source of `vf_hero_image`, or by other needs (a input or upload in WordPress, for example).

-`--vf-hero-grid__row--initial` — This is used to represent the heigh of the image and helps calculate the position of the content, depending on the variant you have chosen.

 ## Install